 Avoids Probate

-Ohio probate runs 6 to 12 months, costs fees, and is public record.
+Ohio probate proceedings take 6 to 12 months, cost fees, and are public record.
 A funded trust transfers assets without the court involved at all.

 A revocable living trust is the modern foundation of an Ohio estate plan.
 You stay in control while you're alive, your family skips probate when you're gone, and your affairs stay private.
-Drafted flat-fee, and actually funded.
+Drafted and properly funded for a flat-fee.

-A living trust (technically a revocable living trust) is a legal container for your assets that you create and control during your lifetime.
-You're typically your own trustee, so nothing about your day-to-day changes.
-You buy, sell, and manage your home, accounts, and property exactly as before.
+A living trust (specifically a revocable living trust) is a legal container for your assets that you create and control during your lifetime.
+You're typically your own trustee, so you can continue to buy, sell, and manage your assets (home, accounts, and property) exactly as before.

-The difference shows up at two moments that matter most.
-If you become incapacitated, your chosen successor trustee steps in without a court guardianship.
-When you pass, your assets transfer to your heirs without probate, privately and on your timeline rather than the court's.
+The benefits of a revocable living trust emerge at two key moments.
+If you become incapacitated, your chosen successor trustee steps in without needing a court guardianship.
+When you pass, your assets transfer to your heirs without probate: no public filing of your assets and beneficiaries, and no waiting on the court's timeline.

-A will only takes effect after death and only after probate.
-A funded living trust works the whole time, and that is the entire point.
+A will only takes effect after death, and only after probate.
+A funded living trust is active immediately, protecting your assets during incapacity, before death, and after.

-Ohio probate runs 6 to 12 months, costs fees, and is public record.
+Ohio probate proceedings take 6 to 12 months, cost fees, and are public record.
 A funded trust transfers assets without the court involved at all.

 A probated will becomes a public document anyone can read.
 A living trust keeps your assets and your beneficiaries out of the public record.